 Thus, the production of biofuels, with the production of crops, will contribute to the development of agriculture to satisfy the needs of consumers.
 Consequently, rational and efficient use of agricultural land will contribute to both food and energy security in countries where biofuels can be grown.

 What did you discuss at your recent meetings in Italy and Ukraine?

-Italy and Ukraine are the case study countries for the project so a lot of things were done in these countries.
+Italy and Ukraine are the case study countries for the project so a lot of things are done in these countries.
 For example, project meetings, capacity building events, information days, and field tours.

 In Ukraine there was an organized field trip to the Ivankin region to the plantation where local farmers grow energy willow.
-Pure Earth specialists took samples of soils at this plot, made recommendations about the fertilizers, and wrote a report about the soil condition in that area.
-In addition, they conducted an aerogamma survey and mapping of the territory to see the radionuclide contamination of the territory.
+Pure Earth specialists took soil samples at this plot, made recommendations about fertilizers, and wrote a report about the soil condition in that area.
+In addition, they conducted an aerogamma survey and mapping of the territory to see the radionuclide contamination of the area.

 Tell us about the bioenergy conference organized by Pure Earth

 The key discussion revolved around finding the right energy crops to grow on underutilized land in the U.K., cultivation methods, cropping experience, and the right utilization.
 All the discussions took place in the field, where farmers shared their fears and barriers facing them.
-Also discussed were the method by which companies could secure a sustainable source of annually harvested crop from growers, and supply whole bale power stations with bioenergy crop, providing a reliable, home grown biomass fuel source for large energy providers.
+Also discussed were the methods by which companies could secure a sustainable source of annually harvested crop from growers, and supply whole bale power stations with bioenergy crop, providing a reliable, home-grown biomass fuel source for large energy providers.

 On the second day, eight presentations offered different perspectives from a variety of stakeholders.